 Given that we’re now in for what economists are saying will be the greatest depression the world has ever seen, dresses are long again, and are likely to be so for some time.
 The upside?
 At least they’re gorgeous!
 No wonder they’re a favorite amongst tween girls and grown women alike.

 Meantime, here’s our pick of the best sustainable maxi dresses for the season – and beyond.

 The Best Ethical Maxi Dresses For Summer

-AMUR – an acronym for “a mindful use of resources” – came onto our radar a few years ago, and is now one of our favourite brands.
+AMUR – an acronym for “a mindful use of resources” – came onto our radar a few years ago, and is now one of our favourite brands for ethical maxi dresses.